 Cat Twitching in Sleep: Why it Happens and What to Do

-We might not fully understand what is going on in their furry noggins as they nap, but cat-loving experts agree—the feline sleep cycle is like mine and yours.
-You might even catch your furry BFF’s paws haphazardly swatting like there’s an invisible mouse.
+We don’t fully understand what’s going on in their furry noggins as they nap.
+But cat-loving experts agree—the feline sleep cycle is like mine and yours.
+You might even catch your furry BFF’s paws swatting like there’s an invisible mouse.

 So, what does it mean if you see your cat twitching in their sleep?
-A team of veterinarians get to the bottom of these questions.
-Plus, they’ve outlined the tell-tale signs that indicate when twitching in cats could be a cause for concern.
+Our team of experts get to the bottom of these questions.
+Plus, learn when it’s time to talk to a vet about the behavior.

 What Does Cat Twitching Look Like?

 Sleep twitching in cats, like movements in humans when sleeping, can vary.
-But Dr. Jo Myers, a veterinarian at Vetster, says there are a few hallmark signs that indicate a cat twitching while sleeping isn’t out of the ordinary:
+But Dr. Jo Myers, a veterinarian at Vetster, says there are a few hallmark signs that are cause for concern:

-A cat’s rapid eye movement (REM) cycle lasts about six minutes, “so harmless twitching could be expected to last this length of time,” says Dr. Alex Avery, a New Zealand-based small animal veterinarian.
-During this time, you might hear your cat making sleep noises, see a cat tail twitching, or notice that your kitten is trying to suckle.
+A cat’s rapid eye movement (REM) cycle lasts about six minutes.
+“Harmless twitching could be expected to last this length of time,” says Dr. Alex Avery, a New Zealand-based small animal veterinarian.
+During REM, you might hear your cat making sleep noises, twitching their tail, or trying to suckle.

 “Because each cat’s sleep movements vary so much, the best indication something else could be at play is knowing your cat’s normal sleep characteristics and therefore be able to recognize when something out of the ordinary happens,” Dr. Avery says.